- Recent articles

 Spelt un, pronounced uen – Syllables such as lun, dun, shun, zhun and so on are all pronounced as diphthongs (double vowel sounds).
 Using IPA, sun would thus be written [swən], but it might help to think of this as su + en.
 Don’t forget the rounding of the lips on [w].
 Listen (lun, dun).

-e - This letter is actually pronounced in three different ways.
-First, in final position and when read alone, it is a close-mid back vowel [ɤ].
-Second, following an i, such as in lie, die or xie, it becomes a close mid front vowel instead, [e].
-Third, before the nasals -n and -ng it becomes close-mid central vowel, [ə].
+e - This letter is actually pronounced in three different ways (or four if you want to be very detailed, but let’s not).
+First, in final position and when it’s the only vowel, it is a close-mid back vowel [ɤ].
+Second, following an i, such as in lie, die or xie, it becomes a close mid front vowel instead, [e] (note: sometimes the “e” in e.g. mei and mie are rendered differently, with the second using [ɛ]).
+Third, before the nasals -n and -ng it becomes central vowel, [ə].
 Compare (listen): le [ɤ], lie [ljee] and leng [ləŋ].

 i - The letter i represents some wildly different sounds in Mandarin.
 First, it’s a front closed vowel [i] and occurs in: mi, bi, ti etc (listen).
 Second, it can be pronounced further back and slightly more open [ɪ] in -ai and -wai.
 Third, i represents the empty rhyme following z, c and s (this sound can be described in many ways, but it’s fairly close to English [z]).
 If it helps, think of these sounds as zz, cz and sz (listen to the first three syllables).
 Fourth, it also represents the sound following zh, ch and sh.
 This is the same as the previous sound, but pronounced in the retroflex position (i.e., the tongue is curled back as when producing the zh, ch, sh sounds; the tongue doesn’t move much).
 This sound is also fairly close to a thick, retroflex r, so it’s possible to think of these sounds as zhr, chr and shr (listen to the last three syllables and compare).